TYPO3 CMS is a free open source Content Management Framework initially created by Kasper Skaarhoj and licensed under GNU/GPL.

 Here is an overview of the most important TYPO3 resources to help you get started:

-https://typo3.org is the main project website.
-It provides up to date official news, information about events, access to downloading the products and extensions.
+https://typo3.org/ is the main project website.
+It provides up-to-date official news, information about events and the TYPO3 community.

 https://docs.typo3.org/: TYPO3 is one of the most thoroughly documented OpenSource products around, with manuals covering basic tutorials, TypoScript, administration, development, core structure, etc. You should make the time to locate the various documents, and read those that apply to the work you want to do.

-The TYPO3 team is using a tool called Slack to openly communicate with each other and with the public.
-Several teams use Slack as a way to communicate internally and most channels are a welcome place for you to join and get yourself involved.
+The TYPO3 community is using a tool called Slack to openly communicate with each other and with the public.
+Several TYPO3 teams use Slack as a way to communicate internally and most channels are a welcome place for you to join and get yourself involved.

-The repository at GitHub is a synchronized mirror of the primary TYPO3 CMS core git repository:
+The repository at GitHub is a synchronized mirror of the primary TYPO3 core git repository:

-If you want to file a bug report, maintain your own extension using our infrastructure (Git, Issue Tracker, Wiki, etc), take a look at:
+If you want to file a bug report, take a look at: